 Wondering how your organization can financially benefit from the Infrastructure Investment and Jobs Act (IIJA)?
 We've created a dedicated team of experts in state and local procurement to help your organization identify state and local funding opportunities, track grant allocation processes and timelines, and provide strategic planning to engage with key contacts.

 We're currently offering services in three infrastructure funding areas - Broadband, Clean Energy, and Electric Vehicle (EV) Charging Infrastructure.

-The Infrastructure Investment and Jobs Act (IIJA), or Bipartisan Infrastructure Law (BIL), passed by Congress in November 2021 authorizes $973 billion in infrastructure spending for the next five years - FY 2022 through FY 2026.
-While a portion of these funds will go to the reauthorization of existing programs, $550 billion will be given for new federal investments in transportation, broadband, rail and transit, clean energy, water, and more.
+The Infrastructure Investment and Jobs Act (IIJA), or Bipartisan Infrastructure Law (BIL), passed by Congress in November 2021 authorizes $973 billion in support of infrastructure spending for the next five years - FY 2022 through FY 2026. $550 billion will be allocated for new federal investments in broadband, electric vehicle (EV) infrastructure, transportation - rail and transit, clean energy, water, and more.

-According to the White House, funds for Infrastructure Investment and Jobs Act (IIJA) have been allocated to over 350 distinct programs across over a dozen federal departments and agencies to all 50 states, five major territories, the District of Columbia, and federally recognized tribes.
-The complexity of these new programs and agencies to administer this historic investment is already taking shape.
+According to the White House, funds for Infrastructure Investment and Jobs Act (IIJA) have been allocated to more than 350 distinct programs across over a dozen federal departments and agencies to all 50 states, five major territories, the District of Columbia, and federally recognized tribes.